giswqs/geog-312/book/geospatial/geemap.md

 ## Overview

-This lecture introduces cloud-based geospatial analysis using the Google Earth Engine (GEE) API and the geemap Python package.
-We will explore foundational concepts in geospatial data, visualization techniques, and practical workflows to perform analyses within a Jupyter environment.
+This lecture introduces cloud-based geospatial analysis using the [Google Earth Engine](https://earthengine.google.com) (GEE) API in combination with the [geemap](https://geemap.org) Python package.
+We will cover core concepts of Earth Engine, visualization techniques, and practical workflows to perform analyses within a Jupyter environment.

 ## Learning Objectives

-By the end of this session, you will be able to:
+By the end of this lecture, you will be able to:
-- Understand the Google Earth Engine platform and its data types
+* Explain the fundamentals of the Google Earth Engine platform, including its data types and cloud-based capabilities
-- Set up and configure geemap for cloud-based geospatial analysis
+* Set up and configure the geemap library for conducting geospatial analyses in the cloud
-- Perform basic operations such as filtering, visualizing, and exporting GEE data
+* Perform essential geospatial operations, including filtering, visualizing, and exporting data from Earth Engine
-- Explore and manipulate raster and vector data in Earth Engine
+* Access and manipulate both raster and vector data using Earth Engine
-- Create and customize interactive maps in a Jupyter notebook

-## Topics Covered

-- Introduction to Google Earth Engine
-- Setting up Geemap
-- Exploring Geemap core features
-- Interactive maps and basemap manipulation
-- Accessing and visualizing GEE datasets
-- Analyzing and processing raster and vector data
+* Create timelapse animations from satellite imagery
-- Exporting data from Earth Engine
+* Create interactive charts from Earth Engine data
-- Creating timelapse animations
-- Practical workflows for time series analysis

 ### Prerequisites

-To get started with `geemap` and the Google Earth Engine (GEE) Python API, follow these steps:
+Before beginning with geemap and Google Earth Engine, ensure the following steps are completed:

 - **Register for a Google Earth Engine account**: Go to [https://code.earthengine.google.com/register](https://code.earthengine.google.com/register) to sign up for a GEE account.
 After registering, you will need to set up a Google Cloud Project and enable the Earth Engine API by following the instructions [here](https://docs.google.com/document/d/1ZGSmrNm6_baqd8CHt33kIBWOlvkh-HLr46bODgJN1h0/edit?usp=sharing).
 GEE is free for [noncommercial and research use](https://earthengine.google.com/noncommercial).